Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

+\textit{Dynamics of the First Moments}.
 According to the Ehrenfest theorem, the first moments (e.g., $\braket{\hat{X}(t)}$, $\braket{\hat{q}(t)}$, $\braket{\hat{x}_i(t)}$, etc.) exactly equal the corresponding classical solutions in a harmonic system~\cite{ShankarBook, TannorBook}.
 Position-momentum uncertainty manifests itself only in higher-order observables.
 Thus, we employ classical mechanics to provide a clear description of the physical phenomena in our system at the level of the first moments under different initial conditions.
 With this in mind, we omit the operator hats for convenience from this point on.

 To find $X(t)$ and $q(t)$, we substitute $Q_{\pm}(t)=A_{\pm}\sin(\Omega_{\pm}t+\phi_{\pm})$ [Eq.~\eqref{eq:polsolution}] into Eq.~\eqref{eq:polcor},

 where the amplitudes $A_{\pm}$ and phases $\phi_{\pm}$ are determined by the initial conditions of the cavity-molecules system.